 Anold Levine is a landscape painter in the classic mold.
 His work is extraordinary for its attention to brushwork, color and tonality.
 His work speaks of a spiritual side to the artist, even if the artist himself does not emphasize this point.
 Levine is a Poughkeepsie native who has lived and painted on the east and west coasts and the southwest.
-He has lived and worked in many places, from Italy to Vietnam, but always returned to the Hudson Valley, which he considers his home.
+He has traveled and worked in many places, from Italy to Vietnam, but always returned to the Hudson Valley, which he considers his home.

 (Narrrative continues after the images below.)